 GROMACS can also write reduced-precision coordinates for a subset of the simulation system to a special compressed trajectory file format.
 All the other tools can read and write this format.
-See sec.
-7.3 for details on how to set up your .mdp file to have mdrun use this feature.
+See the User Guide for details on how to set up your .mdp file to have mdrun use this feature.